oapicf/pinterest-sdk/clients/go/generated/docs/SSIOOrderLine.md

 `func (o *SSIOOrderLine) UnsetBillToCompanyName()`

 UnsetBillToCompanyName ensures that no value is present for BillToCompanyName, not even an explicit nil
+### GetBillingContactEmail

+`func (o *SSIOOrderLine) GetBillingContactEmail() string`

+GetBillingContactEmail returns the BillingContactEmail field if non-nil, zero value otherwise.

+### GetBillingContactEmailOk

+`func (o *SSIOOrderLine) GetBillingContactEmailOk() (*string, bool)`

+GetBillingContactEmailOk returns a tuple with the BillingContactEmail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBillingContactEmail

+`func (o *SSIOOrderLine) SetBillingContactEmail(v string)`

+SetBillingContactEmail sets BillingContactEmail field to given value.

+### HasBillingContactEmail

+`func (o *SSIOOrderLine) HasBillingContactEmail() bool`

+HasBillingContactEmail returns a boolean if a field has been set.

+### SetBillingContactEmailNil

+`func (o *SSIOOrderLine) SetBillingContactEmailNil(b bool)`

+ SetBillingContactEmailNil sets the value for BillingContactEmail to be an explicit nil

+### UnsetBillingContactEmail
+`func (o *SSIOOrderLine) UnsetBillingContactEmail()`

+UnsetBillingContactEmail ensures that no value is present for BillingContactEmail, not even an explicit nil
 ### GetBillingContactFirstname

 `func (o *SSIOOrderLine) GetBillingContactFirstname() string`